liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 ### The Blogs Admininistrator Portlet [](id=lp-6-1-ugen04-the-blogs-admininistrator-portlet-0)

-In the control panel there's a portlet for managing your site's blog entries.
+In the Control Panel there's a portlet for managing your site's blog entries.
 Most of the time, the Blogs portlet is the only tool you'll need to manage your blog entries.
 If, however, you need to massively delete blog entries, the blogs administrator portlet is the perfect tool for you.

 ![Figure 7.11: The Blogs Administrator portlet lets you delete large sets of blog entries.](../../images/04-blogs-administrator.png)